platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

 URL=$(echo $PLATFORM_ROUTES | base64 --decode | jq -r 'to_entries[] | select (.value.id == "api") | .key')
 ```

-In the above example, `jq` is used to retrieve a backend Drupal application's url for the current environment using it's `id` that has been defined in `routes.yaml`.
+In the above example, `jq` is used to retrieve a backend Drupal application's URL for the current environment using it's `id` that has been defined in `routes.yaml`.

 Note that the file is sourced after all other environment variables above are defined and so they're available to the script.
 This also means the `.environment` script has the last word on environment variable values and can override anything it wants to.

 {{< note >}}
-You may find that a command that works during an SSH session will provide a `bad substitution` error when placed in a `.environment` file.
-Remember, `.environment` will be sourced using dash, not bash.
+You may find that a command that works during an SSH session provides a `bad substitution` error when placed in a `.environment` file.
+Remember, `.environment` is sourced using dash, not bash.
 While testing your `.environment` logic, be sure to enter a `dash` session in your terminal or within the SSH session first.

-Additionally, because the `.environment` file is sourced at the start of an SSH session, anything that prints to stdout (like an `echo` or `printf` command) will appear at the start of the session.
+Additionally, because the `.environment` file is sourced at the start of an SSH session, anything that prints to stdout (like an `echo` or `printf` command) appears at the start of the session.

 ```bash {location=".environment"}
 if [ -f "deploy/environment.tracker.txt" ]; then